 This is where things get really fun.
 You see with a family of four plus a dog, our boat has to be good at everything.
 It has to be simple to operate, it needs to be versatile to handle family time and also fishing trips, but beyond all else, it absolutely must meet two sets if criteria.

-If a boat is not comfortable for the whole family boat from a creature comfort but more importantly for comfort while on the water the number of days you get to have fun on the water is limited.
+If a boat is not comfortable for the whole family, the number of days you get to have fun on the water is limited.
+Lounge seats are a must, but having adequate storage space in your cockpit gives your family room to play.

 Safety is pretty obvious for a family, especially with smaller kids.
-If you do not feel safe operating your boat with your family on board then you clearly have the wrong boat.
+If you do not feel safe operating your boat with your family on board, then you clearly have the wrong cruiser.

 Why Did I Move From A Monohull to a Catamaran?